-This theme is motivated by large emerging interest in interrogating, visualizing and understanding time-dependent phenomena in materials at the nanoscale at ultra-short (fs to ns) and operando (µs to ms) timescales.
-This includes understanding the evolution of metastable materials and lattice phase changes, non-equilibrium mechanical responses, plasmonic processes and the dynamics of the interaction of materials with various excitation quanta (e.g., optical, magnetic or electronic) on such timescales.
+This theme is motivated by large emerging interest in interrogating, visualizing and understanding time-dependent phenomena in materials at the nanoscale at ultra-short (femtosecond to nanosecond) and operando (microsecond to millisecond) timescales.
+This includes understanding the evolution of metastable materials and lattice phase changes, nonequilibrium mechanical responses, plasmonic processes, and the dynamics of the interaction of materials with various excitation quanta (e.g., optical, magnetic, or electronic) on such timescales.

 Limited by the capability of experimental equipment, our window into this world has so far been restricted.
-However, recent advancements in instrumentation are enabling us to change this by probing new contrast mechanisms at greater spectral ranges with high temporal resolution.
-We aim to offer new tools, methods and approaches to target central problems in condensed matter physics, novel optical phenomena and chemical processes such as catalysis and soft matter.
+However, recent advances in instrumentation are enabling us to change this by probing new contrast mechanisms at greater spectral ranges with high temporal resolution.
+We aim to offer new tools, methods, and approaches to target central problems in condensed matter physics, novel optical phenomena, and chemical processes, such as catalysis and soft matter.
 The theme supports and closely affects CNM’s Themes I and II.

-The second develops a major new research direction, ultrafast electron microscopy (UEM), that will permit the means to evaluate sample changes spatially (with sub-nanometer resolution) and temporally with regard to real-space local structure, reciprocal space (via electron diffraction), charge distribution and local electric field on ultrafast timescales.
+The second brings in unique contributions from ultrafast electron microscopy (UEM), which will provides the means to evaluate sample changes spatially (with sub-nanometer resolution) and temporally with regard to real-space local structure, reciprocal space (via electron diffraction), charge distribution, and local electric field on ultrafast timescales.
 It is a key experimental method that can deliver insights on ultrafast structural and chemical changes to a wide range of systems.
-There are many areas of nanoscience where the UEM can be highly valuable in advancing our understanding of transient processes, such as in exciton localization, short-lived metastable phases, photo-induced segregation, dynamics in topological materials, plasmonic systems, molecular motors and magnetic fluctuations, to name a few.
+There are many areas of nanoscience where the UEM can be highly valuable in advancing our understanding of transient processes, such as in exciton localization, short-lived metastable phases, photo-induced segregation, dynamics in topological materials, plasmonic systems, molecular motors, and magnetic fluctuations, to name a few.

 The third is the upgrade of hard X-ray nanoprobe capabilities for time-resolved nanobeam Bragg ptychography in order to fully utilize the upgraded source parameters of the Advanced Photon Source Upgrade and create a unique visualization tool for time-resolved microscopy at high spatial resolution.
-By synchronizing stroboscopic Scanning X-ray Diffraction Microscopy 3D visualization to 100 ps synchrotron X-ray pulses, our goal is to create a dynamical diffraction 4D ptychography approach capable of imaging strain with nanoscale (~20–30 nm) real-space voxel resolution at 100 ps time resolution.
+By synchronizing stroboscopic Scanning X-ray Diffraction Microscopy 3D visualization to 100 ps synchrotron X-ray pulses, our goal is to create a dynamical diffraction four-dimensional ptychography approach that can image strain with nanoscale (~20–30 nm) real-space voxel resolution and 100 ps time resolution.
 We will be able detect, for example, time-resolved strain induced by acoustic or optical dynamic stimulation of defects in materials.
-This capability can broadly contribute to the understanding and control of dynamic electron–phonon processes in materials and enable studying the role of defects or inhomogeneities in triggering materials phenomena within large rendered volumes.
+This capability can broadly contribute to the understanding and control of dynamic electron–phonon processes in materials and allow researchers to study the role of defects or inhomogeneities in triggering materials phenomena within large rendered volumes.